ironhack-labs/lab-css-flexbox-slack/README.md

 ### Iteration 2 | Small Screens (width > 768px and width < 1024px)

 Let's start growing our screen size.
 In this iteration, you will work on making the website look great on small screens (iPads, tablets, or larger smartphones).
 You will have to use CSS [media queries](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries) to apply the style and layout changes.
 Take a look at the preview and the screenshot to see the changes that are needed.
 Your task is to work on the following:
-- The **header** should go from 1 column to display 2 columns: one with the content and buttons, and the other with the image.
+- The **header** should go from 1 column to display 2 columns: one with the content and buttons and the other with the image.
 - The **company logos** should be displayed in a single row.
 - The **images** in the sections in the **main** part should be fully displayed and aligned to the left or right side of the page, respectively.
 - The **section "Teams large and small rely on Slack"** should have the list items and the buttons displayed horizontally as rows.